-- Station No. 807 1900 Hamilton: 5 low concentration samples - Station No. 812 539 East 20th Street: 1 low concentration sample
+- Station No. 801 568 West 28th Street: 8 low concentration sample - Station No. 807 1900 Hamilton: 4 low concentration samples - Station No. 819 304 West 24th Street: 1 low concentration sample

-This is similar to 2019, where low chlorine residuals were seen at the same stations; however, the frequency of low chlorine residuals at Station 807 increased slightly to a total of 5 instances out of 27 samples.
-The figures below summarize the chlorine sampling data for 2019.
+This is similar to 2019, where a similar low chlorine residuals were seen at 1900 Hamilton; however, there is increased low chlorine residuals measured at 568 West 28th Street for a total of 8 out of 26 samples.
+The figures below summarize the chlorine sampling data for 2020.

-The figure above includes four additional sites that the City monitors at feed locations from Metro Vancouver (20th/Sutherland, Westmoreland), and the District of North Vancouver (29th Regent, 29th/Lonsdale).
+The figure below includes four additional sites that the City monitors at feed locations from Metro Vancouver (20th/Sutherland, Westmoreland), and the District of North Vancouver (29th Regent, 29th/Lonsdale).
 These sites are not part of the standard reporting requirements, but rather reflect the concentration of chlorine of water entering the distribution system.